 For one week, beginning October 12, 2020, Team GO Rocket Aerial Attacks are boosted, showing up every three hours, instead of every six.
 Make the most of this Trainers and you can knock out your Special Research fast!

 Based on the original antagonists of Pokémon, Team Rocket is an infamous criminal organization led by Giovanni.
 The group seeks to steal valuable Pokémon and force those Pokémon to further Giovanni's endeavors.
 In Pokémon Go, the group is much of the same, known as Team GO Rocket.
 Basically, they're the bad guys who've been missing from the game since day one.
 Once a month, you can complete a Special Research to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.
 While these Special Research lines don't expire, you can only complete one a month, even if you haven't completed past months.

 Can I start right away?

 Probably but, unlike some other Special Research, players must complete specific Special Research lines to begin The Shadowy Threat Grows.
-If you haven't completed A Troubling Situation, Looming in the Shadows, A Challenging Development, The Take-Over Continues, and A Professor's Work is Never Done, you'll have to finish those first.
+If you haven't completed the previous Team GO Rocket Special Research lines, you'll have to finish those first.
 Fortunately, A Troubling Situation is pretty quick, and we have a guide that will walk you through it fast.
 Looming in the Shadows, A Challenging Development, The Take-Over Continues, and A Professor's Work is Never Done take longer - one month each, to be exact.
-However, we also have guides to walk you through each of them.

 You must also be at least Level eight to begin this Special Research.